 A ride on the Cable cars is only $8 a trip or $13 (Using MUNIMobile or Clipper) for a full day’s transport on the MUNI system including unlimited Cable Car Rides.
 Making riding the trams a completely unmissable experience, whatever your budget!
 Read more about the Cables Cars of San Francisco here.

-While there is so much o see and do in the City for very little a others carry more significant entry fees.
+While there is so much to see and do in the City for very little, certain attractions carry more significant entry fees.
 These are still worth checking out and if you just visit a few attractions and supplement your trip with the low cost of free attractions, you can see the majority of what San Francisco Offers for very little outlay.

 You also might want to check out some of the more touristy options such as madame Tuasuds or the San Francisco Dungeon.
 Maybe even a Hop On Hop Off Bus tour that takes in most of the Cities top locations.